Ken Dixon: Pro career

 Dixon was traded from the Orioles to the Seattle Mariners for pitcher Mike Morgan at the Winter Meetings on December 9, 1987.
 However, Dixon's arm issued continued and he never pitched for Seattle.
 He was given his release he signed with Baltimore, playing for their AA team in Hagerstown once again.
 Dixon was released mid-way through the season and signed as a free agent by the Cleveland Indians.
 He appeared in a few games for their Double-A club in Canton before he drew his release from Cleveland.

 In April 1991, Dixon was driving with a friend when the two men were pulled over.
 After a search, police found drugs in the car and arrested both men.
 Dixon said he didn't know the drugs were in the car, but because the drugs where in his car, Dixon was arrested.
 Early reports claimed Dixon was on a street corner and it was only Dixon that was found with drugs.
 An angry Dixon called the police department, and spoke with their spokesman, Dennis Hill, who agreed with Dixon the preliminary report by the police department was full of errors and Hill himself later issued a retraction about the arrest.

 As for Dixon's shoulder, it was later discovered that the cause of the problem was calcium deposits.
 It was such a rare condition, that even Dr. James Andrews, a famed sports surgeon, admitted that he'd never encountered something like it before in his medical career.
 Dixon was able to rehab his ailing shoulder, but by the time the rehab was finished, the chances for him to return to the major leagues was over.
 In 1996, Dixon made one final attempt at a comeback, playing for the Newburgh Night Hawks, an independent league team.
 He went 4–2 with 68 strikeouts before finally hanging up the spikes for good at the age of 35.

 Diamond Dream Foundation

 With his baseball career over and still trying to struggle with life outside of baseball, Dixon teamed with his friend Bob Duff to form the Diamond Dream Foundation, whose goal was to bring the game of baseball to youths in the metro D.C. area.
-Dixon currently makes appearances at Baltimore Oriole games as an active member of the franchises alumni association, often doing meet and greets and signing autographs for fans.
+Dixon currently makes appearances at Baltimore Orioles games as an active member of the franchises alumni association, often doing meet and greets and signing autographs for fans.